-- Radiation means that you are radiating energy... or simply put: you are glowing.
+- Radiation means that you are radiating energy... or, simply put, you are glowing.
 You are essentially a giant infrared light bulb.
-The thing that powers this lightbulb is your heat.
+The thing that powers this light bulb is your heat.
 Unless your heat is replenished by convection/conduction, energy from food or incoming radiation... your heat will run out and you will become colder.

 So why isn't space cold (in the way we understand it)?

 The second reason is that radiating heat is a slow process, especially if you are in a space suit.
 Space suits are made to be cold (or hot for that matter) on the surface, meaning that as soon as the surface of a space suit turns cold, it radiates a lot less energy.
-And more important: depending on where you are in space you can have incoming radiation that balances out - or overcomes - your heat loss.
+And more important, depending on where you are in space, you can have incoming radiation that balances out — or overcomes — your heat loss.